gouharmaqubool/Currency_converter/README.md

-# Currency_converter
+# currency-converter
-i have created a dynamic real time currency converter
+This is a simple JavaScript beginner project.
+Using this webpage, you can convert currencies with the real time exchange values.